jwworth/jakeworth/content/blog/essays-on-programming-i-think-about-a-lot.md

 ---

 Dan McKinley, [Choose Boring Technology](https://mcfunley.com/choose-boring-technology).
-This post has resonated for me this year as I've cycled through side projects in Phoenix, Rails, and React.
-The technology with which you choose to build anything is a crucial choice.
-I believe we as a community place too much value on things that are new.
-I particularly appreciate the concept of 'innovation tokens':
+As I've cycled through side projects in Phoenix, Rails, and React this year, this post has resonated with me.
+Picking the right technology with which to build your project is massively important, and I believe we as a community place far too much value on tools that are new.
+How do we make pragmatic choices?
+Consider Dan's concept of 'innovation tokens':

 > Let’s say every company gets about three innovation tokens.
 You can spend these however you want, but the supply is fixed for a long while.
 You might get